The Culturally Responsive Intersectional Stigma Prevention Intervention

 Trained Black MSM “Client-Instructors” will hold one-on-one coaching sessions with providers after the Foundation training to provide an opportunity and safe space for providers to practice interpersonal communication skills around PrEP or ART initiation with Black MSM clients.
 Providers will complete a simulated patient interaction with the Client-Instructor and then receive coaching and feedback on specific competencies.

-A guided quality improvement approach is taken to implement small tests of change and self-monitor improvement data over time, bolstered by ongoing facilitated peer-to-peer learning.
-Each site is paired with a quality improvement coach and will be part of a peer learning network to help foster ideas and provide guidance throughout the QI process.
+A tailored quality improvement (QI) approach is taken to implement small tests of change and self-monitor improvement data over time, bolstered by ongoing facilitated peer-to-peer learning.
+QI support is provided by a matched QI coach and specialist team, tailored to the needs of each facility, and can build upon ongoing efforts.
+Facilities will be part of a peer learning network to help foster ideas and provide guidance throughout the QI process.

 Supportive Data & Graphics